hnieto/TuioImageViewer/README.md

 ## Description

-The main sketch file, `TuioImageViewer.pde`, will load images from the directory specified by the `imgPath` variable.
-Leaving this variable blank will tell the program to search for images in the sketch's `/data` directory.
+The main sketch file, `TuioImageViewer.pde`, will load images from the `/data/Images` directory.
 The `FileFilter` class will ensure that only files with image extensions specified within the class are loaded.
 A `Picture` Object that handles an image's look, position, and velocity  will be created for each image.
 Each image's description will be read from the XML file `picture_descriptions.xml` stored in the `/data` directory.
 These descriptions will be displayed when the user double taps a selected picture (see image above).
 The `TuioHandler.pde` file encapsulates the sketch's multitouch capabilities such as detecting fingers and gestures.
 Read on for an in depth description of valid gestures.

+**IMPORTANT**
+Make sure to edit the `dataPath` variable to point to your local `/data` directory.
+The program will not work as intended if it cannot located the necessary files.

 ## TUIO

 The TUIO protocol allows touch information from multitouch devices (iPhone, iPad, Android smartphones, etc.) to reach a client application over the network.
 The multitouch sensing hardware needs to run a TUIO server application that broadcasts the touch data, most commonly over port 3333.
 These multitouch events will then be captured by the client device listeninig on the same port and used to remote control the client applicaiton.

 TUIO Server Applications:
 * Iphone/Ipad: [TuioPad](https://itunes.apple.com/us/app/tuiopad/id412446962)